kjh2159/last-whisper/README.md

 ## *Future Roadmap*

-- A feature of separation of multiple speakers
+- [X] A feature of separation of multiple speakers
-- Supports of more options for execution
+- [ ] Supports of more options for execution (task, output_format, temperature, etc.)

 ## *Acknowledgement*